eye makeup 9 Reasons Why Your Eyeliner Always Smears

-Many eyeliners, such as those with a kohl or cream formula, aren’t waterproof.
-While these are great if you want a liner that can easily be applied and blended for an intentionally smudged eyeliner look, they aren’t ideal if you want to keep your precisely applied eyeliner from smudging throughout the day and night.
+Many eyeliners, including ones with a kohl or cream formula, aren’t waterproof.
+While these are great if you want a liner that can easily be applied and blended for an intentionally smudged eyeliner look, they aren’t ideal if you want to make your precisely applied eyeliner stay in place throughout the day and night.
 This is especially true if you’re applying eyeliner to your waterline.

-Solution: Invest in an eyeliner with a waterproof, smudge-proof formula!
-Swap your liquid eyeliner for one with a smudge-resistant formula, like the L’Oréal Paris Infallible The Super Slim Liquid Eyeliner or L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner.
-For a long-wearing, smudge-proof pencil eyeliner, try the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner or L’Oréal Paris Infallible Never Fail Eyeliner.
+This is another easy one — invest in an eyeliner that’s waterproof!
+Swap your liquid eyeliner for one with a smudge-resistant formula, like the L’Oréal Paris Infallible The Super Slim Liquid Eyeliner or the L’Oréal Paris Matte Signature Liquid Dip Eyeliner, Waterproof.
+For a long-wearing, smudge-proof pencil eyeliner, try the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner or L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof.

-Even if you use a waterproof formula, sometimes your eyeliner can still budge—especially when its applied near your waterline.
+Even if you use a waterproof formula, sometimes your eyeliner can still budge while you’re still working—especially when it’s applied near your waterline.
 To prevent your eyeliner from moving, it’s important to set your eyeliner in place.
 This is a similar concept to using a translucent face powder to set your foundation.

-Solution: Set your eyeliner using a long-wearing eye shadow in a color that matches your liner.
-Apply the eye shadow with a small flat top brush, pressing it on top of your eyeliner.
+Set your eyeliner using a long-wearing eyeshadow in a color that matches your liner.
+Apply the eyeshadow with a small flat top brush, pressing it on top of your eyeliner.
 The L’Oréal Paris Infallible 24 HR Eye Shadow will do the trick!

-Solution: Apply a setting spray over your makeup once you’ve finished your look.
-Spray the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray in “X” and “T” motions over your face so your makeup maintains a “just applied” look all day long.
+Apply a setting spray over your makeup once you’ve finished your look.
+Spray the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray in “X” and “T” motions over your face so your makeup maintains that “just applied” look all day long.

-Do you whip out your eyelash curler after you’ve applied your eyeliner?
-This could be the cause of your smeared liner!
+If you whip out your eyelash curler after you’ve applied your eyeliner this could be the cause of your smears.
 An eyelash curler can easily smudge or move your perfectly placed eyeliner.

-Solution: Curl your lashes prior to applying any eyeliner.
-You’ll get the best of both worlds: perfectly curled eyelashes and totally in-tact liner.
+Curl your lashes prior to applying any eyeliner.
+You’ll get the best of both worlds: perfectly curled eyelashes and totally intact liner.

 While eye cream is an anti-aging skin care essential, there’s a chance you’re overdoing it.
-If you apply too much eye cream prior to applying your makeup, without giving it enough time to absorb, it can prevent eyeliner applied to your lower lash line from drying.
-This leads to that unwanted raccoon effect.
+If you apply too much eye cream before you apply your makeup, without giving it enough time to absorb, it can prevent eyeliner applied to your lower lash line from drying.
+This leads to that unwanted raccoon eye effect.

-Solution: Apply an eye cream during your skin care routine, then style your hair instead of jumping straight to your makeup.
-This will give your eye cream (and other moisturizing products) time to sink in before you reach for your eyeliner!
+Apply your eye cream during your skin care routine, then style your hair instead of jumping straight to your makeup.
+This will give your eye cream (and other moisturizing products) time to sink into the skin before you reach for your eyeliner.